-As stated in the Credit Suisse Financial Report 1Q21, in the first quarter of 2021, the Group has incurred a material provision for credit losses in respect of the US-based hedge fund matter, and, as discussed in the Credit Suisse Financial Report 1Q21, has incurred an additional loss in relation to this matter in the second quarter of 2021.
+As stated in the 2021 CS Annual Report, CS incurred a net charge of CHF 4.8 billion in 2021 in respect of the US-based hedge fund matter ("Archegos").
 The Group has also previously reported that it is reasonably possible that it will incur a loss in respect of the supply chain finance funds (the "SCFFs") matter, though it is not yet possible to estimate the size of such a reasonably possible loss.
 However, the ultimate cost of resolving the SCFFs matter may be material to the Group's operating results.
-In addition, the Group may suffer reputational harm as a result of these matters that might cause loss of assets under management, as well as adversely affect the Group's ability to attract and retain customers, clients, investors and employees and conduct business transactions with its counterparties.
+In addition, the Group has suffered and may continue to suffer reputational harm as a result of these matters that might cause loss of assets under management, as well as adversely affect the Group's ability to attract and retain customers, clients, investors and employees and conduct business transactions with its counterparties.

-A number of regulatory and other investigations and actions have been initiated or are being considered in respect of each of these matters, including enforcement actions by the Swiss Financial Market Supervisory Authority FINMA ("FINMA").
-FINMA has also imposed certain measures, including those previously reported, as well as certain risk-reducing measures and capital surcharges discussed in the Credit Suisse Financial Report 1Q21.
-Third parties appointed by FINMA will conduct investigations into these matters.
-The Commission de Surveillance du Secteur Financier has also announced its intention to review the SCFFs matter through a statutory auditor.
-Furthermore, certain investors have already threatened litigation in respect of these matters.
-An investor has also brought a lawsuit claiming violations of the US federal securities laws based on these matters.
+A number of regulatory and other inquiries, investigations and actions have been initiated or are being considered in respect of each of these matters, including enforcement actions by the Swiss Financial Market Supervisory Authority FINMA ("FINMA").
+FINMA has also imposed certain measures, including those previously reported, as well ascertain risk-reducing measures and capital surcharges discussed in the 2021 CS Annual Report.
+Third parties appointed by FINMA are conducting investigations into these matters.
+The CSSF is also reviewing the SCFFs matter through a third party.
+Furthermore, the Group is subject to various litigation claims in respect of these matters.
 As both of these matters develop, the Group may become subject to additional litigation, disputes or other actions.